sebbmurphy2001/SebMurphy/README.md

 ## 🔥 What I've worked on

-- 🏗 **Machine Learning for Financial Markets** – Developing predictive models for asset price movements
+- 🏗 **Machine Learning for Financial Markets** – Developing classifiers to predict credit card approval using machine learning techniques
-- 📈 **Pricing Asian Options** – Implementing Monte Carlo and PDE-based methods for pricing exotic derivatives
+- 📈 **Pricing Asian Options** – Using Monte Carlo simulations for pricing exotic derivatives
 - 🔮 **LSTM-Based Market Forecasting** – Enhancing time-series forecasting models for S&P 500 predictions
+- 🎲 **Dissertation Project** – Developing an algorithm in C++ using Prospect Theory to determine the optimal casino betting strategy

 ## 🚀 Skills & Technologies